programmer90000/linux-set-up-docs/initial-set-up.md

 Select `Add Spacer`

 Move the Panel Spacer to the left side of all widgets except for the `Application Dashboard` and `Icons-only Task Manager`

+### Add Apps To Application Dashboard

+Follow the docs in the [Application Dashboard directory](./application-dashboard/README.md)

 ---